 Crosscut

-Daily Thought - 2024-12-29
+Daily Note - 2024-12-29

 Hey, I'm Hanno!
-These are my daily thoughts on Crosscut, the programming language I'm creating.
+These are my daily notes on Crosscut, the programming language I'm creating.
 If you have any questions, comments, or feedback, please get in touch!

 The new comments on branches required changes to the syntax.
 I want them to be associated with the branch in the syntax tree, so they can be used to generate documentation, for example.
 Or, as I've already done, to add metadata to branches for use in tests.
 Why did this require changes to the syntax?
 Consider this example: